Medically reviewed by Mary Lucas, RN

 Will you get sick from using expired products?
 Probably not.
 Will you get burned?
 It’s much more likely.

 Skin needs love, care, nutrition and protection, so a variety of treatments are needed to protect you from the sun and ward off premature aging of your skin.
+Even coconut oil for wrinkles has entered the skincare chat.

 Here are some things you can do alongside your daily SPF to preserve your youthful appearance: